Storybook & Isolation Workflows: Architecting Reliable Component Testing

 Static rendering validation is insufficient for modern, interactive UIs.
 Components frequently manage local state, handle asynchronous data fetching, and respond to complex user gestures.
 Isolated workflows must therefore incorporate robust interaction testing to validate event handlers, state transitions, and async flows directly within the sandboxed environment.

-Storybook’s @storybook/test package integrates seamlessly with Playwright, enabling engineers to write user-centric tests that simulate real-world interactions.
+Storybook’s @storybook/test package integrates with Playwright, enabling engineers to write user-centric tests that simulate real-world interactions.
 The canvas API provides direct access to the rendered DOM, allowing precise assertions without relying on brittle CSS selectors.

 // src/components/CheckoutForm.stories.ts